How can we help you today?

 What happens when my domain expires?

-When a domain name registration expires, any services associated with that domain, like websites or emails, will go offline.
+When your domain name’s registration term ends, any services associated with that domain, like websites or emails, typically stop working.
 For the domain owner, you won’t be able to make changes or updates to it.

 Domain expiration timeline: What happens after your domain expires?